roopzRMC/facebook-marketplaces-recommendation-ranking-system/README.md

 * Image size
 Experimenting across different images size inputs could additionally reduce training time whilst performing different combination trials of the model

+## Directory Descriptions

+* Faiss_API
+    - Contains the necessary scripts for formation of the docker image containing the FAISS api and associated modules

+* faiss_indexer_development
+    - The original notebook when first developing the faiss index

+* final_model
+    - Contains the final pretrained resnet50 model weights after the 200 epoch of training

+* final_weights
+    - Contains the weights of the 1000 way feature extractor (based on the pretrained resnet50 model)

+* helper_scripts
+    - Contains code used in the original pre processing steps of images and train / validation splits

+* model_evaluation
+    - Contains 3 experiments weights of the resnet50 classifier

+* resnet50_classifier_development
+    - Contains notebooks used in the evolutaion of resnet50_classifier.py

+* resnet50_feature_extractor_development
+    - Contains notebooks used in the evolutaion of the resnet50_feature_extractor.py script